laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     This variable reflects the state of the CH3 (AUX), AUX2 and AUX3 inputs respectively.
 The range is from -100 ..
 0 .. +100.

+- **ch3-pin**

+    This variable reflects the logic state of the CH3 input pin of the light controller.
+Its value reads 0 when the pin is *low* and 1 when the pin is *high*.
+This allows external electronics to control light programs.
+Note that this only works when the light controller is using a Pre-Processor, i-Bus or S.Bus.
+It can not be used when the light controller reads servo signals directly.

 - **clicks**

     This variable is incremented every time six CH3-clicks are performed.
 Useful to control different sequences in a light program.